-Recommended edition: Two Treatises of Government, ed.
-Peter Laslett (New York: Cambridge University Press, 1988).
+Recommended edition: Locke, John.
+Two Treatises of Government.
+Edited by Peter Laslett.
+Melbourne: Cambridge University Press, 1988.

 Excerpt: